 Japanese investors hold a lot of assets in foreign markets.

-This means when they are risk averse they sell the foreign assets.
-They then repatriate the money back to Japan and into their local currency.
+This means when they are risk averse they sell foreign assets.
+They then repatriate the money back to Japan and their local currency.

 When investors pour money into any of these safe havens, the currency appreciates.

-Thus, safe haven flows can also cause currencies with poor economic data to rise rapidly.
+Thus, safe haven flows can also cause currencies with poor economic to appreciate.

 We’ve now covered the key fundamental drivers of the G10 currencies.

 We’ll now also discuss some other factors that can drastically move currencies.

 External and Inter-Related Drivers

 Although not an economic fundamental driver, politics can have major impact on currencies.